|

 Along with removing any makeup before bed and cleansing your skin, you should put your hair up in a style that will protect it (while still being comfortable to sleep in).

-So, what are the best hairstyles for bed?
-The best hairstyles for bed depend on your type of hair, but typically braids, twists, and buns are best and keep your hair protected while you toss and turn in your sleep.
-In particular, braids and buns also give you beautifully wavy hair in the morning too.
+The best hairstyles for bed depend on your hair type, but typically braids, twists, and buns are best because they keep your hair protected while you toss and turn in your sleep.
+In particular, braids and buns also give you beautifully wavy hair in the morning.

 To help you choose the best hairstyles for bed, we have listed them all below, and how to quickly achieve them before heading off to bed.